Linyanti Ebony is a traditional tented camp situated on the edge of the Linyanti Marshes.

 Malarial protection recommended: Yes

 Medical care: A comprehensive first-aid kit is kept in camp, and both managers and guides are first-aid trained.
 In an emergency, guests can be airlifted to Maun.
+Please note that it is only possible to fly out of camp during daylight hours as the bush airstrips do not have any lighting at night.

 Dangerous animals: High Risk